QuChunhe/study/Database.md

 [305]

 The nodetool rebuild command is useful when you’re adding a datacenter to your cluster.
 You can rebuild a single keyspace at a time or specify multiple keyspaces, each separated by a comma.

-Here’s an example:
+[306]

+You don’t have to manually clean up after every such change in a cluster.
+However, if for any reason you wish to reclaim disk space faster, you can run the nodetool cleanup command.

+[326]

+In situations such as when you’re getting ready to upgrade Cassandra, you want to ensure that you flush all memtables to disk, into the SSTables.
+You run the nodetool drain command to flush memtables to SSTables on disk.

+ [337]

+ The nodetool proxyhistograms command shows the network statistics in a cluster.

+ [338]

+ Run the nodetool tablestats (formerly nodetool cfstats) command to get statistics about one or more tables.

+You run the nodetool decommission command to make a node send all its data to the next node in the ring.
+Decommissioning a node is the opposite of bootstrapping a node.